catseye/Robin/README.markdown

 ### Concurrency and Exceptions ###

-* Establish the relationship between exceptions and processes -- if a process raises an exception that it does not catch, it should send a message to its parent (the process that spawned it.)

 * Fuller tests for exceptions.

 * Add richer concurrency primitives (`call` and `respond`, which assume